san-gg/PadlocLite/README.md

 # Padloc Lite

 This project is forked from original project [PadLoc](https://padloc.app/).
-It is a standalone application which defer from original project client server architecture.
+It is a standalone application which defer from original project's client server host.
 For more info checkout [github.com/padloc/padloc](https://github.com/padloc/padloc).

 ## About